 The licensing authority will have due regard to these when considering the need for conditions.

-1.17 The licencing authority will also consider specific measures, which may be required for buildings, that are the subject of more than one premises licence.
+1.15 The licencing authority will also consider specific measures, which may be required for buildings, which are the subject of more than one Premises Licence.

 In considering these matters the licensing authority shall have due regard to: